andraugust/andraugust.github.io/thermo-2.md

 <center><img src="" style="zoom:100%;"></center>

-Thermodynamics is a framework for modelling macroscopic matter.
-Matter at a scale where individual particles are irrelevant and only collective, bulk properties matter.
-At such a scale, systems can be described in terms of a small number of observables, despite there being an enormous number of degrees of freedom at the microscopic level.
+Thermodynamics is a framework for modelling macroscopic matter, at a scale where individual particles are irrelevant and only collective, bulk properties matter.
+At such a scale, systems can be described in terms of a small number of state variables, despite there being an enormous number of degrees of freedom at the microscopic level.

 When is Thermodynamics?

 As the saying goes, "*all models are wrong but some are useful*".
 Thermodynamics is no exception.
-It's only accurate and therefore applicable under the following conditions:
+It's only accurate, and therefore useful under the following conditions:

 * The number of particles is large, typically $$N \gt 10^{10}$$.
 * Macroscopic fluctuations are negligible.
 For example, in the previous post we saw that energy fluctuations scale as $$\Delta U/ \langle U \rangle \sim 1/\sqrt{N}  $$, which is sufficiently small for $$N \sim 10^{10}$$ .